Wonder Woman 1984: Cast

-Also appearing in the film are: Amr Waked as Emir Said Bin Abydos, the ruler of the fictional oil-rich Middle Eastern nation of Bialya who Lord encounters; Kristoffer Polaha as the man whose body Steve Trevor appropriates, credited as "Handsome Man"; Natasha Rothwell as Carol, Barbara's boss at the Smithsonian; Ravi Patel as Babajide, a man who provides Diana and Barbara documents of the Dreamstone's history; Oliver Cotton as Simon Stagg, a dissatisfied investor in Lord's company; Lucian Perez as Alistair, Lord's son; Gabriella Wilde as Raquel, Lord's assistant; Kelvin Yu as Jake, Diana and Barbara's co-worker; and Stuart Milligan as the president of the United States, based off of Ronald Reagan.
+Also appearing in the film are: Amr Waked as Emir Said Bin Abydos, the ruler of the fictional oil-rich Middle Eastern nation of Bialya who Lord encounters; Kristoffer Polaha as the man whose body Steve Trevor appropriates, credited as "Handsome Man"; Natasha Rothwell as Carol, Barbara's boss at the Smithsonian; Ravi Patel as Babajide, a man who provides Diana and Barbara documents of the Dreamstone's history; Oliver Cotton as Simon Stagg, a dissatisfied investor in Lord's company; Lucian Perez as Alistair, Lord's son; Gabriella Wilde as Raquel, Lord's assistant; Kelvin Yu as Jake, Diana and Barbara's co-worker; and Stuart Milligan as the president of the United States, based on Ronald Reagan, with Lewis Schaffer playing his delegate in an uncredited cameo role.
 Doutzen Kroes reprises her DCEU role as the Amazon Venelia.

-Lynda Carter, who played the titular heroine in the 1970s television series, makes a cameo appearance midway through the film credits as Asteria, a legendary Amazon warrior who anciently possessed the powerful winged suit of armor.
-Gadot's husband, Yaron Varsano and their two daughters, Alma and Maya, make brief appearances near the end of the film.
-Saïd Taghmaoui, Ewen Bremner, Eugene Brave Rock and Lucy Davis make a photographic cameo appearance, reprising their roles from Wonder Woman as Sameer, Charlie, Chief and Etta Candy, respectively.
-It was speculated that Alicia Vikander and Sam Worthington were going to portray Shiera Hall/Hawkgirl and Carter Hall/Hawkman.
+Lynda Carter, who portrayed Wonder Woman in the 1970s series, makes a cameo appearance in the mid-credits scene as Asteria, a legendary Amazon warrior who wore the powerful winged suit of armor.
+Gadot's husband Yaron Varsano and their two daughters, Alma and Maya, make brief appearances near the end of the film.
+Saïd Taghmaoui, Ewen Bremner, Eugene Brave Rock, and Lucy Davis make a photographic cameo appearance, reprising their roles from Wonder Woman as Sameer, Charlie, Chief, and Etta Candy respectively.